Sign

 For this we pray:

-the Lord may give strength to the sick
+3. That the Lord may give strength to the sick

 and the dying, and welcome into his kingdom